 OK, I'll admit, this one has less to do with performance than the other issues, but it does display the skill level of your manufacturer.
 Take a look at the thumb seam cover on any boxing glove, and you will see one of two types of stitching - either two seams, or one.
 This particular section of stitching is one of the most complicated to sew regardless of the method used, so I understand why some manufacturers choose to do the simpler method of just one visible line of stitching, where they stitch the leather piece upside down along one side, then fold it over and apply a single visible seam line on the leather, leaving the first stitch line invisible.
 Doing it this way means you don't have to make both lines visible and parallel along the edge of the leather.
 Hey, I get it, it's easier.
 But keeping both lines visible, and perfectly parallel, is a sign of true craftsmanship, so that's how we do it.
 This is less difficult to do on a glove that uses very thin leather like on imported gloves because everything lays flat - on a high end glove that uses thick leather, it becomes quite a bit more challenging.
 And it can't be done with a double needle machine - it has to be a single needle, stitched perfectly.
 It's a small detail, but one that can separate the creme from the crop.

 Piping is the material that wraps around and seals the bottom seam of the glove.
 There are two ways to apply the piping: an easy way, and a hard way (sounds like a lot of other things in life, no?).
 The easy way is to use a machine that has the binding material running through a special attachment on the sewing machine that connects it to the glove.
 This method is extremely fast, but requires that a stitch go directly through the middle of the piping, which is obviously very visible, and in my opinion, very cheap looking and unattractive, especially on high end gloves.
-All cheap brands use this method, but unfortunately also a few high end brands do as well, and frankly it ticks me off.
+All cheap brands use this method, but unfortunately a few high end brands do as well, and frankly it ticks me off.
 People are spending hundreds of dollars for your product and you slap on this ugly piping with a seam running straight through it??
 We and only a couple other manufacturers use a slower, but ultimately much more beautiful method, of applying the piping by stitching it upside down first, then folding it over the edge and stitching up snugly next to the piping, leaving the visible part of the piping completely untouched.
 The adjacent seam of course is going through the piping on the backside, but all you see is a nice seam along the edge of the piping.
 This requires a much higher level of skill and application time, which is why you don't see many manufacturers doing it.
 You want piping done our way because it has two seams running through it (one visible, one not visible), whereas the machine method has only one seam.
 That seam gets a stitch ripped, and that piping is going to start falling off.
 If a stitch gets ripped on ours, the piping is still locked on and not going anywhere, because of the additional seam.
-Last thing: many times these other brands will use a non-leather material for the piping because it saves them money and is easier to run through their machine when attaching the piping.
+Last thing: many times these other brands will use a non-leather material for the piping because it saves them money and is easier to run through their machine attachment when stitching the piping.
 We always use genuine leather for our piping, 100% of the time!